FilipeMazzon/memes-crud-restify/README.md

 + [License](#license)

 ## Summary
-This a memes crud microservice which is connect with a auth service to get they token
+This a memes crud micro-service which is connect with a auth service to get they token

 This project implements the routes:
 - /auth/login